haobinnan/shim-review/README.md

 What organization or people are asking to have this signed:
 -------------------------------------------------------------------------------
 - Qinhuangdao Yizhishu Software Development Co., Ltd.
-- Qinhuangdao, Hebei, China
-- Isoo is a software developer for data recovery, disk utilities and system backup.
+- Isoo is a software developer for data recovery, disk utilities and system backup. https://isoo.com/
 - Managing Director: Hao Binnan

 -------------------------------------------------------------------------------